cretz/pgnio/README.md

 Below are simple examples on how to use the client library.
 The library makes heavy use of composition with `CompletableFuture` values which is why some of the code appears quite functional and non-ergonomic.
 All top-level classes in the library are in the `asyncpg` package.
+While there are synchronous `get` invocations in these examples, in normal use developers might not want to block for a result.

 #### Create and use a single connection